rivas-lab/hla-assoc/manuscript/README.md

 phenotype matches for each, then joined this list with the NHGRI database.
 Then, he right-joined on `bma_post_prob_sig_literature.csv` on both `gene` and `NHGRI phenotype` columns, which results in this list.
-Nice verification that scraping NHGRI worked: most of the hits that successfully join are marked `Yes` in the `Present in literature` column Guhan populated manually.
+Nice verification that scraping NHGRI worked: most of the hits that successfully join are marked `Yes` in the `Manual curation found` column Guhan populated manually.
 The unjoined allelotype-phenotype pairs at bottom mostly have `No` in this column.
-Worth it to consult the NHGRI database and find the rows marked N.